mcmelnychuk/MCM-NatSust_2020-12-05/README.md

 2. 'Figures 1b and S3'

 This contains code and input data for generating two other figures.
 Open file 'figs_1b-S3.R' in R. (Either open this file from its sub-directory in RStudio, or else set the working directory in R to this sub-directory.)
 Run the script or source the file, which will load data files and generate two .png files.

+Version history:
+'MCM-NatSust_2020-07-08.zip', code files and README for initial submission 'MCM-NatSust_2020-10-14.zip', code files and README for revised submission 'MCM-NatSust_2020-12-05.zip', code files and README for accepted version